the-foreign-architect/tfa-vuepress/src/guides/seoul/seoul.md

 type: post
 published: true
 guide: true
+description: A fascinating city where architecture is fresh and the food is delicious.
 excerpt: A fascinating city where architecture is fresh and the food is delicious.
 tags:
   - Seoul